 When visiting New York City it’s easy to get overwhelmed at the prospect of what to do, especially as a budget traveller!
 NYC is hardly known for being a cheap city.
-But after visiting twice, for under $25usd/day (not including accomodation-that was about $70usd/night) for both of us to eat, drink and enjoy our days, we realized we found quite a few budget options!
+But after visiting twice, for under $25usd/day (not including accommodation-that was about $70usd/night thanks to airbnb!) for both of us to eat, drink and enjoy our days, we realized we found quite a few budget options!

 Budget travel tip: Get an unlimited Metrocard.
 They sell 7 and 30 day options.
 This will help cut your transit costs down.
 If you will hop on a train more than 13 times in a week, you’ll save money!
 We found we’d take 3-4 trains a day while touristing around the city, so it was nice to know we didn’t have to count our trips!

 So here’s a (no doubt incomplete) list of things we enjoyed doing in the city that DIDN’T break the bank!

 (If you get to know me, it’s no surprise that cheap food tops my list of things to do haha!)
 You may get some resistance here from New York City locals, but I stand by my love of $1 pizza.
 Both because it’s cheap (which is my favourite thing ;)) but also because their budget-friendly combination of thin crust, light sauce and melty cheese is actually delicious!
 Sprinkle on some garlic salt and chili peppers for an added bite!
 (Note- fresh is best especially at these ones.
 If there’s a line out the door, you want to be in that line!
 Shows high turnover, so fresh pies coming out regularly.)